tpaau-17DB/libprettylogger/README.md

 <a name="installation_with-cargo"></a>
 ### With `Cargo`
 **CURRENTLY NOT SUPPORTED**

 To install the library with `cargo`, run:
 ```
 cargo install prettylogger
 ```

-To use it in your own project, add this to your `Cargo.toml`:
+And add this to your `Cargo.toml`:
 ```toml
 [dependencies]
 prettylogger = "0.1.0"